Orthodox Defense

 Yes, one of the most beginner-friendly Black defenses.
 Natural piece development, clear plans, and lower theory than the King's Indian or Grünfeld.
 A lifetime defense for many players.

 After the Exchange Variation (4.cxd5 exd5), White plays b2-b4-b5 to attack Black's c6 pawn, creating a weak isolated c-pawn.
-Petrosian's 1966 World Championship match showed the ultimate execution.
+Petrosian and Karpov were model practitioners of this plan.
 Black counters with kingside activity.

 QGD for solid structure and slower strategic play.
 QGA for active pieces and faster development (at the cost of giving up the center temporarily).
 Both are fully playable at every level.